manav907/FixSteamICON/README.md

 Result: there is an blank desktop web shortcut for the said game
 ## Solution

 This repository provides a fix for the described issue.
-By addressing the lack of .ico files in the "DefaultSteamInstallDIR"/steam/games folder after reinstalling Steam, the blank icons for Steam (web) shortcuts can be resolved.
+By redownloading .ico files in the "DefaultSteamInstallDIR"/steam/games folder after reinstalling Steam, the blank icons for Steam (web) shortcuts can be resolved.

-## Contributing

-Contributions to enhance or address additional related issues are welcome.
-Please follow the guidelines outlined in the contributing documentation.

-## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.
+to resolve the isue follow these steps
+1.  run the install stipm-pics-api.bat
+2.  run the run-server.bat
+3.  ensure python is installed and run fix steam.py
+4.  run Rebuild_Icon_Cache.bat

+the problem should be resolved now